sambatv/image-toolbox/README.md

 # Image Toolbox

-This repository contains source code for an OCI image that contains tools used when building, scanning, signing, and pushing images to OCI repositories.
+This repository contains source code for an OCI image that contains tools useful for building, scanning, signing, and publishing OCI images.

 ## Application image delivery pipeline